 When setting up work zones, the first rule of thumb is to group appliances and fixtures according to their use.
 You have to allow enough room for storage in each area and provide ample aisle space in the kitchen to ensure that multiple cooks can move unencumbered.
 Most experts advise between 42 and 48 inches for aisle width.

 Let’s take a close look at the kitchen work zones.

 Food Storage (Refrigeration Zone) – This area includes the refrigerator and freezer (for food that needs to be chilled – milk, juice, butter, leftovers, etc.) and a pantry (for dry ingredients, food storage containers, zippered plastic bags).

 The refrigeration zone also needs a countertop as a landing area for food that comes in and out of the fridge.
 One corner of the center island or a portable cart will do the trick if you don’t have countertop space.

-Food Preparation (Cooking Zone) – In this section are your oven, stovetop-range, microwave, and electrical appliances necessary for cooking.
+Food Preparation (Cooking Zone) – In this section is your oven, stovetop range, microwave, and electrical appliances necessary for cooking.
 Cutting boards, mixing bowls, spices, herbs, condiments, cooking oils, and more all find a “home” in this area.

 So do these sub-zones:

-Pots and Pans – Large pot and pans, baking dishes, pans, serving dishes, rice cookers, and crockpots all belong in this zone.
+Pots and Pans – Large pots and pans, baking dishes, pans, serving dishes, rice cookers, and crockpots all belong in this zone.